 Unlike other social media you can’t follow people and ask or hope for them to follow you back – you can’t always see who likes you anyway depending on their security settings.
 You could therefore potentially have a following of thousands, or tens of thousands, of other bloggers on other social platforms, but on Facebook you have to create, and curate, content that people will want to see in their non-blogging, real-life feeds alongside updates from their friends and family.

 Be interesting!
-Bloggers that post only blog links and do not engage will find it extremely hard to build up followers – it is much easier to get Bloglovin updates or subscribe to an RSS feed if you want to follow someone’s blog posts; there is little point in following a Facebook page as well.
+Bloggers that post only blog links and do not engage will find it extremely hard to build up followers – it is much easier to subscribe to an RSS feed if you want to follow someone’s blog posts; there is little point in following a Facebook page as well.

 Anything!
 Pictures, videos, statuses and other people’s posts… as long as they fit in with your blog theme, but be very careful what you publish.
 Don’t share anything and everything as you may find yourself ‘punished’ by Facebook (or worse, hidden or unliked!) by posting irrelevant content.
 Share-for-share groups are a very bad idea.

 Follow pages that post content that you enjoy (you can add these under ‘pages to watch’ in your page settings) or that fit within your ‘niche’, which you can share with your audience when you don’t have new content to post yourself or to mix it up a bit.
 Sharing posts that have done well for others is a good way to keep your page reach up.

 Of course not everything can go viral, and it’s as much chance as anything, but well received meme, video or picture is much more easily shareable and can increase your reach enormously and with it bring a fair number of likes if you use the next tip…